 In this regard, the Regulatory Affairs team - for the Bank and for the entire Group - manages relations with the Resolution Authority and the Supervisory Authority, both at European level (e.g. the Single Resolution Board of the European Union or the European Central Bank) and at a local level.
-In particular, it manages relations with the Bank of Italy under which FinecoBank is directly supervised as it is currently included in the list of "Less Significant Institutions"31, but classified as "high priority" for 2020.
+In particular, it manages relations with the Bank of Italy under which FinecoBank is directly supervised as it is currently included in the list of "Less Significant Institutions" of the Sank of Lassified as "high priority" for 2020.